• Skip to primary navigation

 Teaching handwriting in your homeschool kindergarten.
 Tips and ideas for parents.

-Kindergarten age is typically 5-6 year olds.
-This age is typically when I like to really start pushing proper letter formation and the beginning of short sentences (3-4 words in length).
+Kindergarten age is typically 5 to 6-year-olds.
+This age is typically when I like to really start pushing proper letter formation.

 Pre-Writing Lines Come First